-For any business, more so for small businesses, there is a need to demonstrate credibility when bidding for projects, but how much information is too much information?
-When should information be provided, if at all.
-To what extent can the supply chain process become victim to sophisticated social engineering attacks and what are the key signs to watch out for while attempting to win projects with new clients.
-This is the first in a series of blogs aimed at exploring these issues.
-They are born out of some strange and unexpected questions which if answered would undoubtedly demonstrate a lack of credibility.
+Businesses often need to demonstrate credibility when bidding for projects, but how much information is too much information?
+When should the information be provided, if at all?
+To what extent can the supply chain process become victim to sophisticated social engineering attacks and what are the key signs to watch for while attempting to win projects with new clients.
+This article is the first in a series of blogs aimed at exploring these issues.
+They are born out of some strange and unexpected questions which if answered, would undoubtedly demonstrate a lack of credibility.

-It would not be expected that someone approaching a solicitor would ask about issues with previous customers.
-It would seem perverse to need a solicitor for a divorce and to be asking questions about previous divorces dealt with by the firm.
-If by chance such questions were asked, a solicitor would be unlikely to answer.
+We would not expect someone to approach a solicitor and ask about issues with previous customers.
+It would seem perverse to need a solicitor for a divorce and to ask questions about previous divorces.
+If we did ask such a question, a solicitor would be unlikely to answer.
 The matter would be private and confidential, and to discuss it would be very unprofessional.
 With the shop scenario, someone in a shop asking who had previously bought a product or service would be equally nonsensical.

-Closer to IT security, consider for a second that you sell and install burglar alarms and offer a monitoring service and a customer wants to buy your services.
-You would expect discussion to include size of house, number of rooms and other factors to determine the best level of security required.
-What would not be expected is for the customer to ask who previously bought security systems, where they live, when they were installed and what response times they were historically able to achieve.
+Closer to IT security, consider for a second that you sell and install burglar alarms and offer a monitoring service, and a customer wants to buy your services.
+You would expect the discussion to include the size of the house, the number of rooms and other factors to determine the best level of security required.
+What you would not expect is for the customer to ask who previously bought your security systems, where you installed the alarms and your response times.

-These examples when presented this way sound rather peculiar, but in actual fact these are reasonable analogies of what happens in the IT sector.
-Although much of the IT services provided would not be a problem, IT security is an obvious sector where discretion and client confidentiality are a matter of significant importance.
+These examples when presented this way sound rather peculiar, but in fact, these are reasonable analogies of what happens in the IT sector.
+Although much of the IT services provided would not be a problem, IT security is a sector where discretion and client confidentiality are a matter of significant importance.

 - Beyond the issue of a discussion breaching a signed NDA, discussing previous clients with new clients or potential new clients is unprofessional, not to mention being in breach of a fiduciary duty

-- The very notion that in Information Technology, the details of past clients’ projects must be disclosed in detail to demonstrate credibility is so prevalent that IT professionals are an obvious target
+- The very notion that in Information Technology, that suppliers and consultants disclose details of past clients’ projects to demonstrate credibility is so prevalent that IT professionals are an obvious target

-- Businesses and individuals will feel compelled to answer questions (which should not even be asked) in an unreasonable level of detail, for fear that not doing so might exclude them completely from an opportunity
+- Businesses and individuals will feel compelled to answer questions at an unreasonable level of detail, for fear that not doing so might exclude them entirely from an opportunity

-- Information can be gathered from different sources to build profiles of client systems and team structures in preparation for attack
+- Hackers often gather information from different sources to build profiles of an organisation’s systems and team structures in preparation for an attack

-The point is simple, discussing past clients and projects is unprofessional, unethical, and successfully demonstrates a complete lack of integrity and credibility.
-This is more true than ever about cyber security related matters.
+The point is simple, discussing past clients and projects is unprofessional, unethical, and successfully demonstrates a complete lack of integrity and credibility; event more important about security-related matters.